 Add the three cross connectors onto the last 36″ section.

-Add the 36″ section to connect the two elbow pieces, completeing the frame.
+Add the 36″ section to connect the two elbow pieces, completing the frame.

 Make sure all of the joints are pushed in and fitting nice and tight.

-Using Gorilla Glue Super Glue (it’s important it’s the super glue!
-We tried regular Gorilla Glue and it didn’t work – neither does hot glue!), attach a binder clip to the bottom of the cross connectors.
-Firmly hold in place for 60 seconds.
-Repeat for the top of the cross connector.
-Repeat for the two other cross connectors.
-I would let the glue set over night before adding the targets (if you really don’t want to wait, then make sure the targets are already IN the binder clips when you attach them, that way you don’t have to squeeze the binder clips open, which usually causes an issue if the glue isn’t fully set!).
+Note: if you really don’t want to wait, then make sure the targets are already IN the binder clips when you attach them, that way you don’t have to squeeze the binder clips open, which usually causes an issue if the glue isn’t fully set!

 If you’re drowning in Nerf guns and are looking for an ideal storage solution, you’ll love this: